cort-robinson/printf/README.md

 ## About ##

 This project is an attempt to recreate the standard C builtin function printf().
 It returns the number of characters printed and writes to stdout.
+Developing the printf function from scratch was a fun and engaging experience that put our knowledge of C and our ability to learn and code on fly to the test.

 ## Features ##